casxavier/Assignment-1/README.md

   Try and submit an empty form and see if the error message for the required fields appear Check if the email verification is correct
   Try and submit the form with valid input to see if it submits correctly

+Mobile view:
+  Test and see if there are any displays that are out of place and change if there are any.

 Credits
 -------